yokurang/mechanised-reasoning/week-01/README.md

 ## term-project.v

 -----
+Proposition Plus_is_conditionally_commutative:
+  forall ae1 ae2 : arithmetic_expression,
+  forall n1 n2 : nat,

+should be

+Proposition Plus_is_conditionally_commutative :
+  forall (ae1 ae2 : arithmetic_expression)
+         (n1 n2 : nat),

+(with an extra space before ":", with only one forall, and with a standard indentation).

 Also,

   destruct (evaluate ae2) as [m1 | s2]
 doesn't make sense logically.
 -> Made changes to make it more logical.
 Most likely a typo.